Luxcium/questrade-ts/README.md

 Refer to [Questrade's Documentation](https://www.questrade.com/api/documentation/) to get help.
 Please always open a [questrade-ts GitHub issue](https://github.com/luxcium/questrade-ts/issues) for anything you feel doesn't match the way it should be working when referring to Questrade docs.

 ### Currently, this API does not have full coverage of his test suites installed
-#### No test suite is curently fully implemented but all the examples on this page have been tested manually and did not generated any errors.
+#### No test suite is curently fully implemented but all the examples on this page have been tested manually and did not generated whichever errors at all.

 [![Coverage Status](https://coveralls.io/repos/github/Luxcium/questrade-ts/badge.svg?branch=version/feature-axio-mock)](https://coveralls.io/github/Luxcium/questrade-ts?branch=version/feature-axio-mock) [![CII Best Practices Summary](https://img.shields.io/cii/summary/3222?label=Best%20Practices)](https://bestpractices.coreinfrastructure.org/en/projects/3222)